anandsundaramoorthysa/Hostel-Attendance/README.md

    ```

 2. **Create a new Flutter project:**
-   Since the repository contains only the `lib` folder and the `pubspec.yaml` file, you’ll need to create a new Flutter project first.
+   Since the repository contains only the `lib` folder, `pubspec.yaml`, and `assets` folder, you’ll need to create a new Flutter project first.
    ```bash
    flutter create lohos
    cd lohos